psevestre/openid-fapi/Financial_API_WD_001.md

 1. shall accept access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750];
 1. shall not accept access tokens in the query parameters stated in Section 2.3 of OAuth 2.0 Bearer Token Usage [RFC6750];
 1. shall verify that the access token is neither expired nor revoked;
-1. shall verify that the scope associated with the access token authorizes the reading of the resource it is representing;
+1. shall verify that the scope associated with the access token authorizes access to the resource it is representing;
 1. shall identify the associated entity to the access token;
 1. shall only return the resource identified by the combination of the entity implicit in the access and the granted scope and otherwise return errors as in Section 3.1 of [RFC6750];
 1. shall encode the response in UTF-8 if applicable;